sealldeveloper/sealldeveloper/README.md

 <!-- About Section -->
  # About me

 I have been invested in cybersecurity since 14 and pursuing it as a career since.
 I've learnt in-depth about the details of Mifare and RFID cards, web penetration testing, and I'm striving to get my CRTO and learn about RF hacking.
+I also enjoy forensics and learning CyberSecurity in general.

 - I play CTFs regularly with [thehackerscrew](https://www.thehackerscrew.team/) and [IrisSec](https://irissec.xyz/).
 - I do writeups for nearly every CTF I do on [my website](https://seall.dev).